 After two deaths in Europe were linked to possible premature battery depletion in its implanted heart devices, St. Jude Medical Inc. announced on Tuesday (September 11, 2016) that it would be recalling some of the devices.

-In a letter to physicians and other medical providers, the company said potential battery depletion can happen among an estimate of 398,740 St. Jude cardioverter defibrillators (ICDs) around the world.
+The company issued a letter to physicians and other medical providers explaining that potential battery depletion can happen among an estimate of 398,740 St. Jude cardioverter defibrillators (ICDs) around the world.
 These devices are designed to shock a severely racing heartbeat back to its regular rhythm.
 They all contain batteries which were manufactured before May 23, 2015, back when St. Jude included insulation to reduce the likelihood of experiencing a short circuit.

 So far, 841 devices were returned to the company for a thorough assessment because of the battery issue, which has been traced to a build-up of lithium clusters within the batteries.
 Jeff Fecho, St. Jude’s vice president of quality control, stated in the advisory to doctors that depletion of power can instantaneously render the heart devices incapable of delivering doses of needed electricity.